Swader/book-treadmilldesk/manuscript/02 - Health Benefits of Walking.md

 ## Summary

-- walking activates many, many more muscles than sitting or standing, and spends up to six times more calories, and helps absorb far
+- walking activates many, many more muscles than sitting or standing, and spends up to six times more calories, and helps absorb fat
 - a wrong posture can only be worsened by standing
 - sitting causes anterior pelvic tilt, but stretching exercises exist that make it go away
 - walking improves the digestive tract's function and solves a plethora of awkward problems like hemorrhoids and constipation